hemantjuyal/DigitalTwin/README.md

    ![palletrot](https://github.com/hemantjuyal/DigitalTwin/assets/94553271/a81f60da-a74c-4460-b6b9-645e466e2843)

    a.
-Pallet TurnTable Rotation Speed : The speed at which the pallet turn table rotates, influencing the efficiency of pallet handling.
+Pallet TurnTable Rotation Speed : The speed at which the pallet turn table rotates.

 ### 5. Door